allegro/vaas/docs/documentation/protocol.md

 Proper Protocol Support
 =============

-If you architecture have Load balancer (LB) server who terminate SSL is just grate.
-You can support it to you backend via PROTOCOL flag in Director.
+If you architecture have Load balancer (LB) server who terminate SSL you can support it to you backend via PROTOCOL flag in Director.
-Protocol flag can be:
+The flag can be:

 * HTTP - Support only http protocol to backend
 * HTTPS - Support only https protocol to backend